BEST-PRACTICE-FOR-SENDING-INVOICES

 3. Add scannable QR codes and clickable links to make it easier for your clients to pay you.

-4. Clearly mention the terms & conditions without any scope for ambiguity, and have them signed prior to starting work.
+4. Mention the terms & conditions without any scope for ambiguity, and have them signed before starting work.

 5. Always mention a due date, offer discounts to incentivize early payments, and include late fees to avoid payment delays